Skip to main content

 Why it matters

 Without Vault binding, your application holds a long-lived database password.
 Every leaked password = forever-valid access.
-With Vault binding, the password’s lifetime is the intent token’s lifetime — typically 5 minutes — and is scoped to the columns the purpose declared.
+With Vault binding, the password’s lifetime is the intent token’s lifetime — typically 5 minutes — and is scoped to the columns the intention declared.

 1. Enable the database engine in Vault